Thomas Joannes Stieltjes: Research

-Stieltjes worked on almost all branches of analysis, continued fractions and number theory, and for his work, he is sometimes called "the father of the analytic theory of continued fractions".
+Stieltjes worked on almost all branches of analysis, continued fractions and number theory.
+For his work, he is sometimes referred to as "the father of the analytic theory of continued fractions".

 His work is also seen as important as a first step towards the theory of Hilbert spaces.
 Other important contributions to mathematics that he made involved discontinuous functions and divergent series, differential equations, interpolation, the gamma function and elliptic functions.
 He became known internationally because of the Riemann–Stieltjes integral.

+In 1886, Henri Poincaré and Stieltjes, simultaneously and independently, provided a definition of an asymptotic approximation and illustrated its use and practicality.
+Their papers were published in Acta Math and Annales scientifiques de l'Ecole normale supérieure, respectively.

-Awards
+Awards and honours

-Stieltjes' work on continued fractions earned him the Ormoy Prize of the Académie des Sciences.
+Stieltjes' work on continued fractions earned him the Ormoy Prize (Prix Ormoy) of the Académie des Sciences in 1893.
+In 1884 the University of Leiden awarded him an honorary doctorate, and in 1885 he was elected to membership in the Royal Academy of Sciences of Amsterdam.

+In honour of Stieltjes, since 1996, the Stieltjes Prize (Stieltjesprijs) has been awarded annually for the best PhD thesis in mathematics to a student of any Dutch university.
+All mathematics institutes and departments of Dutch universities are asked for an overview of the PhDs that have taken place in the academic year.
+The list thus obtained forms the list of candidates for the prize.
+The award consists of a certificate and an amount of 1200 Euros.